jmetzger/training-kubernetes-networking/kubernetes-scheduler/network-bandwith/koordinator.md

 ### 2. **Enable Load-Aware Scheduling**

 Koordinator's **Load-Aware Scheduling** feature allows the scheduler to consider real-time node metrics, including CPU and memory usage, to make informed scheduling decisions.
 This feature is enabled by default.
-However, you can customize its behavior by modifying the `koord-scheduler-config` ConfigMap.
+However, you can customize its behavior by modifying the `koord-scheduler-config` ConfigMap.

-To customize the configuration:
+To customize the configuration:

 - Edit the `koord-scheduler-config` ConfigMap:

 ```bash
   kubectl edit configmap koord-scheduler-config -n koordinator-system
   ```